 have heard stories of children being taken by ‘brothers’ and ‘uncles’ to neighbouring countries.
 Once there, they could be easily

 transferred.
-It is a huge problem.” - htsccp Freedom House
+It is a huge problem.” - htsccp WANTED: the right

-definition: ‘Any practice whereby a woman, without the right to refuse, is
+one definition: ‘Any practice whereby a woman, without the right to refuse,

 the 21st century being a child wife, even if it’s illegal, puts you in a